The Lilacs Bloom, The Garden Grows, I Find Joy in Doing Something New.

 If it weren’t for my husband, who knows how long it would take to discover my love of growing fruits and veggies?

 He’s been asking me daily where I think we should put the fennel, or the radicchio, or the Japanese eggplants, and Armenian cucumbers, not to mention all the tomatoes – six varieties!

-But, now I look forward to getting out there with Tim and squeezing all these little guys in our limited space.
-Some will have to go in pots, I think.
+But, now I look forward to getting out there with Tim and squeezing all these little guys into our limited garden space.

 I count myself lucky that I married such a patient and encouraging man.
 He doesn’t nag at me, but he gently urges me to help out with the gardening, and slowly, I become less afraid to do things I’ve never done before.